Skip to main content

 FIX GatewayNoNoYes

-Dedicated MM bulk + Drop-Copy + CODNoNoYes
+Dedicated liquidity-provider bulk + execution stream + CODNoNoYes

 Comparison is based on publicly documented integration surfaces as of May 11, 2026.
 A venue may expose adjacent generic actions; the table marks "Yes" only when the surface is publicly documented as a dedicated integration surface.
 Sources: Hyperliquid API docs, Hyperliquid WebSocket docs, dYdX Integration Documentation, and dYdX WebSocket docs.